 The swimming events at the African Gams, being held in Algiers, appear to be dominated by Tunisia.

-The swimming events at the African Gams, being held in Algiers, appear to be dominated by Tunisia.
+Background: The swimming events at the African Gams, being held in Algiers, appear to be dominated by Tunisia.
 On Friday (14 July) Tunisia took five gold medals and set two new African Games records.

 SYNOPSIS: The swimming events were the ideal sport at the Third All-African Games in Algiers, as there were many reports of contestant in other sports being effected by the blistering heat.
 This was the one hundred metres freestyle for women, with Tunisia's Myriam Mizouni in the lead.
 Zaza Affane of Algeria was close behind hen with Sandjar of Egypt in third place.